GreenApple131/NoCamera/README.md

 # NoCamera

-**NoCamera** is a simple Android application for capturing unprocessed RAW (DNG) images using the Camera2 API without rotation features to ensure stable saving.
+**NoCamera** is a lightweight Android app that captures pure RAW (DNG) images using the Camera2 API, with no added processing, filters, or AI.
+It’s designed for photography enthusiasts who prefer full control over their image editing.

 ## Overview